yonis-savary/sharp-php/Docs/extras/session-straw.md

 To create a straw, you have two choices
 - Manually, by creating a file then writing the class
-- Using the `create-straw` command
+- Using the `create-straw` command, which is quite faster

 ```bash
 # The command will prompt you to type a straw name